“Are demons supposed to be so good looking?”

 He glanced to the side and noticed someone moving in the shadows.

 “Him.”
 He pointed to his right and disappeared.
-She turned her head and blinked.
+Zoe turned her head and sighed heavily at the bundle of brown hair that moved around the corner of the building.

-Ezekiel wanted to talk to the girl with black blood once again.
-His plan was easy: sneak into the building and break into her apartment.
-That was the only way.
-She didn’t seem like the kind of person who would let him in easily.
+Ezekiel wanted to speak to Zoe once again but he did have second thoughts about how that would go.
+She didn’t seem like the kind of person who would let him in easily so he prepared himself to break in her apartment once he found out where she lived.
 Better take the hard way earlier and try the nice way later.

-However, he saw her in the alley talking to herself.
+However, while on his way to take a last glance at the wall of mysteries, he saw her in the alley talking to herself.
 Ezekiel frowned and hid behind a trash can, listening to her talking about the wall and what was written there.
-He scoffed and glared at her when he heard that she lied to him.
 The human was taken aback when her head turned to him suddenly.
 He gasped and jumped back quickly.

 “She didn’t see me.”
 He sighed in relief and chuckled to himself.
 That was quite an adventure.